2012–13 Aston Villa F.C. season

-The 2012–13 Premier League season was Aston Villa's 138th season in English football.
-It was the club's 102nd season in the top flight, and 25th consecutive season in the Premier League.
+The 2012-13 season was Aston Villa's 21st season in the Premier League.
+The 2012–13 Premier League season was the club's 102nd season in the top flight, and 25th consecutive season in the Premier League.
 The club was managed by Paul Lambert, their third manager in three seasons, after Alex McLeish was sacked on 14 May 2012, having himself only been in charge for 11 months and 4 days.
 Lambert's first competitive match came on the opening day of the Premier League season on 18 August 2012, a 1–0 defeat to newly promoted West Ham United at Upton Park.
 Their first Premier League win came on 15 September 2012, a 2–0 victory against Swansea City at Villa Park.
 Lambert was handed a one-match touchline ban on 21 November 2012 for comments relating to a penalty decision in Villa's defeat to Manchester City.
 On his first return to Carrow Road, Lambert received a mixed reception from the Norwich fans on 11 December 2012 in a League Cup quarter-final which his Villa team won 4–1.